-With approval of a project director, a student may elect a course of independent study for which regular course credit will be given.
+With the approval of a project director, a student may elect a course of independent study for which regular course credit will be given.
 A department will ordinarily approve one or two semesters of independent study.
-Where more than one semester's credit is sought for a project, the project will be subject to review by the department at the end of the first semester.
+In a case where more than one semester's credit is sought for a project, the project will be subject upon review by the department at the end of the first semester.
 In special cases, the Recording Committee, upon recommendation of the department, may extend credit for additional semester courses beyond two.

 The Department of Religion encourages independent study only in areas relevant to a faculty member's expertise and interest, and in areas for which a student has been adequately prepared by successfully completing one or more regular courses offered by the department.